MrSwitch/esi/README.md

 # ESI (Edge Side Include)

-This script is to help developing using ESI tags in a document.

-## Mock up your own CDN
+Edge Side Includes processing for Client and Node environments

 Say you wanted to pull in a resource from "http://snipets.com/abc.html".

-The ESI tag might look like e.g...
+With ESI your'll include an ESI tag amongst your other markup...

 ```html
 blah blah, oh and here i embed in the page a snipet using an ESI server ...
 <esi:include src="http://snipets.com/abc.html"></esi:include>
 ```

+But then without an ESI server how do you see this rendered?

-But then in development you get..., well nothing.
-However whilst using this tool you can mock it up.
+With this tool, you can mock it up in two ways

-### via Node app.
+## via Node webapp.

 ```bash
 npm install esi --save